dotnet/performance/src/benchmarks/gc/docs/jupyter notebook.md

 Splitting this function call's parts:

-* `ptraces`: List of all processed traces you wish to chart.
+* `ptraces_utils`: List of all the utilities objects of the traces you wish to chart.
 This parameter must be a list, so don't forget the parentheses even if it's just one trace.
-* `symbol_path`: _Path_ wrapper with the path to your PDB directory.
 * `functions_to_chart`: List of the functions you wish to chart.
 * `x_property_name`: The chart's X-Axis metric.
 We want to enlist the individual GC's in this example, so we use the _gc\_index_ as the metric.